-I spent a few years working for a drum parts internet business based in Nashville.
-The shop sold (and still sells) all of the parts and supplies needed to build your own custom drums: shells, lugs, drum heads and beyond.
-It was through this experience that I came to fully understand what’s involved in building your own drums and just how many people are doing it!
+I spent a few years working for a drum parts supplier based in Nashville.
+The shop sold (and still sells) all of the parts and supplies needed to build custom drums: shells, lugs, drum heads, etc. – either in raw format or partially assembled.
+It was through this experience that I came to fully understand what’s involved in building drums and so I wanted to share the process with you.

 …and after the last tension rod has been tightened and you play your first note, you’ll have the extra added satisfaction of having built the drums yourself, which is a pretty awesome experience.